Ricette di Sicilia

 - 1

-Soak the tuna in lightly salted water for one hour.
+Soak the tuna in salted water for an hour.

 - 2

-Drain, pat dry, remove the skin and cut the fish into small pieces.
+Drain the fish, pat it dry, remove the skin and cut into small pieces.

 - 3

-Slice the onion and soften it in a pan with 4 tablespoons of olive oil.
+Slice the onion and gently soften it in a pan with 4 tablespoons of olive oil.

 - 4

-Add the peeled, chopped tomatoes with basil, salt and pepper, and cook for about 10 minutes.
+Add peeled and chopped tomatoes, basil, salt and pepper, then cook for 10 minutes.

 - 5

-In a separate pan, gently fry the garlic with 5 tablespoons of olive oil and the bay leaf.
-Add the tuna and brown lightly.
+In a separate pan, fry the garlic in 5 tablespoons of olive oil with the bay leaf, add the tuna and brown it lightly.

 - 6

-Pour in the wine, let it evaporate, remove the garlic and fold in the tomato sauce.
+Pour in the wine and let it evaporate, then remove the garlic and stir in the tomato sauce.

 - 7

-Add a splash of hot water, stir through the mint and cook for 20 minutes.
+Add a little hot water, the mint, and simmer gently for 20 minutes.

 - 8

-Cook the busiate in salted water with a spoonful of oil, drain and toss with the tuna ragù.
+Cook the busiate in salted water with a splash of oil, drain, and toss through the ragù.

 - 9